cordialgerm/foe_foundry/data/5e_canonical/dryad.md

 Each time the dryad or its allies do anything harmful to the target, it can repeat the saving throw, ending the effect on itself on a success.
 Otherwise, the effect lasts 24 hours or until the dryad dies, is on a different plane of existence from the target, or ends the effect as a bonus action.
 If a target's saving throw is successful, the target is immune to the dryad's Fey Charm for the next 24 hours.

-The dryad can have no more than one humanoid and up to three beasts charmed at a time.
+The dryad can have no more than one humanoid and up to three beasts charmed at a time.</statblock>